 What a delight I have for you today!
 I reached out to Theresa of Montessori in Real Life to ask if I could interview her for the blog and she said “yes”.
-For those that haven’t yet discovered Theresa, she was a Montessori toddler teacher and now full time mama to the lovely Dakota (and expecting their second child very soon).
+For those that haven’t yet discovered Theresa, she was a Montessori toddler teacher and now full time mama to the lovely D (and expecting their second child very soon).
 I love following her on Instagram where she shares snippets of their home life and the simplicity, calm and focus are truly inspiring.

 So today we get to learn more about what it’s like to be a Montessori teacher applying the Montessori principles at home with your own child.
-I love how Theresa speaks of their daily walks, where they have no timeline, simply time for Dakota to splash in puddles and explore.
+I love how Theresa speaks of their daily walks, where they have no timeline, simply time for D to splash in puddles and explore.
 I am sure you will be inspired.